sourcegraph/handbook/content/people-ops/expenses.md

 ## Systems

 We use Expensify for expense report submission and approval.
 You will receive an invitation to our Expensify organization during onboarding.
+When submitting an expense, please:

+- Use the date of purchase (not the date of submission).
+- Add a description of your expense in the designated field.

 ### Expense categories